aws-solutions-library-samples/guidance-for-datalake-with-sap-and-non-sap-data-on-aws/README.md

 ### 3. Create the SAP Connection in Amazon AppFlow

-Next we need to define the SAP system in Amazon AppFlow as a “Connection”
+Next we need to define the SAP system in Amazon AppFlow as a “Connection”.

 1. Go to Amazon AppFlow Service in the AWS console and go to Connections: